massalabs/massa-docs/web3-dev/smart-contracts/sc-execution.rst

 "Execute Smart Contract" operation
 ----------------------------------

-This operation allow you to send a smart contract that will be executed on the blockchain (not stored) and can perform all the state changes as a normal smart contract.
+This operation allows to send a smart contract that will be executed on the blockchain (not stored), that can perform all the state changes as a normal smart contract.
 It's often the best way to deploy an other smart contract using the operation datastore of the execute operation.
 Our `deployer <https://github.com/massalabs/massa-sc-toolkit/blob/main/packages/sc-deployer/src/index.ts>`_
 uses this operation to deploy smart contracts.